joamjoamjoam/SteamAchievementViewer/README.md

 ### Achievemnts View
 ![image info](/images/Achievements.png)

+## Offline Mode

+Offline Mode will show Achievments for any games you have previously viewed including your earned achievments.
+You must visit each game at least once before its available offline (Thanks Stea Rate Limiting)

 ## Adding a new Mapping for a Steam Game
 1. Create a file name {appid}.json in the achievementMaps folder where {appid} is the app id that matches your Steam Game
 2. Create a Field with the Name of the Section you wish to create for a set of Achievements and set the value of that field to the set of achievement IDs you wish to group.